 Looking for something to do during the school holidays?
 Something a little out of the ordinary?
 Come and visit the Museum of Human Disease and find out how to survive a ZOMBIE apocalypse, or enrol in our dissection workshops.

-We are listed as one of the world's 10 weirdest museums - though we don't look at it that way.
+We are listed as one of the world's 10 weirdest museums - or most surprising.
 You can investigate diseases and common causes of death, see the effect of these diseases on our bodies, and see real x-rays, bionic implants and medical tools.

 Introduction to the Museum